 Like other American Express credit cards, this bonus is only awarded once per card.
 Previous cardholders who earned the Blue Cash Preferred welcome bonus cannot qualify to earn the bonus a second time.

 Additional Blue Cash Preferred Card Benefits

-The American Express Blue Cash Preferred has several complementary benefits that can save you money when shopping and traveling
+The American Express Blue Cash Preferred has several complimentary benefits that can save you money when shopping and traveling.

 One of the potentially most valuable shopping benefits is the free 2-day Shoprunner service at over 100 stores.
 Free shipping can save you money when shopping at Saks Fifth Avenue, eBags, and 1-800-Flowers.

 Nobody will mistake the Blue Cash Preferred as a credit card for travel rewards but its travel protection benefits are competitive with other cashback credit cards.